 Yes, we have 5th Grade Writing Prompts— During fifth grade, many pre-teen students struggle to find their own maturity, stuck in a place slightly between childhood and the teenage years.
 This is precisely why we believe that one of the best gifts you can give your fifth graders during the school year is the opportunity to write with daily journal prompts.
 Here’s why…

 When students journal, they experience the joy of unpressured time to simply sit down and explore their inner-most thoughts and strong feelings.

 Furthermore, using our list of prompts will encourage your students to develop their self-expression AND their educational-foundational skills through the written word.
 Seriously, how cool is that? 🙂

 A Few More Thoughts & Some Simple Instructions

 Yes!
-Our prompts get your kids interested in the topics and ideas they are being asked to write about in their journals or assignments.
+Our 5th grade writing prompts get your kids interested in the topics and ideas they are being asked to write about in their journals or assignments.

 With a lot of practice (and a little luck, too?) your writers will improve their ability to better express themselves in no time.

-Always do your best to keep the writing experience fun and enjoyable for your kids and for you.
-Now, without further ado, we say get to it and use these writing prompts for 5th-grade students today to help your kids express themselves and grow more comfortable with their own thoughts and ideas.
+Without further ado, we say get to it and use these writing prompts for 5th-grade students today to help your kids express themselves and grow more comfortable with their own thoughts and ideas!

 1. What is the difference between a privilege and a right?